Different Types of Machine Learning Algorithms

 Probabilistic Models

-Probabilistic models produce output in the form of probabilities, indicating confidence of the prediction.
+Probabilistic models produce output in probabilities, indicating confidence in the prediction.
 For example, in a classification problem, algorithms predict a label with a certain degree of confidence.
-For example, if a model looks at an image and reports that there is a 60% chance that a dog is present in the image.
+Let's say a model looks at an image and reports that there is a 60% chance that a dog is present in the image.
 CNNs are one example of a probabilistic model.

 In probabilistic models, we establish decision boundaries.
-If the model's confidence is greater than a certain threshold, such as 60%, then we consider that the model has predicted that class, otherwise we say that the model did not predict that class.
+If the model's confidence is greater than a certain threshold, such as 60%, then we consider that the model has predicted that class.
+Otherwise, the model did not predict that class.
 The value of this threshold can be adjusted according to the user's needs.

 Non-Probabilistic Models

-In regression problems, the model directly provides the desired output in continuous form, but it does not indicate its level of confidence in the prediction.
-For example, if the model predicts that tomorrow's temperature will be 24.7 degrees Celsius, it does not specify how confident it is in that prediction.
+In regression problems, the model directly provides the desired output in continuous form but does not indicate its confidence level in the prediction.
+For example, if the model predicts that tomorrow's temperature will be 24.7 degrees Celsius, it does not specify its confidence in that prediction.

 Critical questions to explore